PLAB Guide 2024

 From the academic year 2024-25 onwards, medical students graduating from UK universities will need to pass the MLA as part of their degree before they can join the medical register.

 For international doctors required to take the PLAB as part of the registration process for joining the UK medical register, you will continue to do so, and you will not take the UKMLA.
-However, in 2024, the PLAB will become compliant with the requirements of the MLA.
+However, when the PLAB becomes compliant with the requirements of the MLA, both UK medical graduates and international medical graduates applying to practice in the UK will take assessments that draw from the same topics and meet the same requirements.

 As part of this transition to make the PLAB compliant with the MLA, the PLAB blueprint will be replaced by the MLA content map from the following dates:

-• For PLAB 1, all tests sat on or after 8 August 2024 will be based on the MLA content map
+- For PLAB 1, all tests sat on or after 8 August 2024 will be based on the MLA content map

-• For PLAB 2, all tests sat on or after 17 May 2024 will be based on the MLA content map
+- For PLAB 2, all tests sat on or after 17 May 2024 will be based on the MLA content map

 To learn more about how the introduction of the UKMLA will affect the PLAB, visit our PLAB and UKMLA Guide.